Bollash/Entity-recognition-hw/README.md

 To run it all you have to do is to run every cell in the Entity_recognition.pynb file.

-The documentation can be found here: https://youtu.be/EYJYNEuP2o0
+The presentation can be found here: https://youtu.be/EYJYNEuP2o0